rohitkumar1999/AGGRESSIVE_COWS_PROBLEM/README.md

 Approach to solve the problem:-
 1.It is a classical problem of searching so we use binary search in it because of it nlogn complexity rather than n^2 complexity of linear search which would take more time.
+2.so we have to apply binary search  here.